watanabe-appi/aging_network_cpp/README.md

 | `percolation_sample` | 100     | Number of percolation samples |
 | `use_BA_model`       | False   | Whether to use the Barabási–Albert (BA) model |

+See [this paper](https://arxiv.org/abs/2412.20904) for the meaning of the parameters  and details of the calculations.

 Here is how to execute this program.